RussellHankins/websocket-chat-server/README.md

 		Returns the chatroom details such as name,question,info in a chatroomdetails message.
 		Returns an error if the chatroomid wasn't found.
 	getchatroomlist(messageid)
 		Returns a list of all chatrooms.
-The list is returned with the chatroomlist command.
+The list is returned with the chatroomlist command. getsnaps(messageid)
-	getusersinchatroom(messageid,chatroomid)
+		After calling this, all of your snaps will start being sent to you.
+		They will be snap messages (see message types below).
+		Returns a success message or an error message if you're not logged on. getusersinchatroom(messageid,chatroomid)
 		Returns the list of users/clients in the chatroom. usersinchatroom message.
 	getusers(messageid,status,server_password)